by Julie

 I went to see her, and in my 13 year-old mind I recall thinking that she wouldn’t have much of a life now.
 Over the years, I moved, married, and had children, and didn’t think much about Helen after that.

-Three years ago, in Florida, my oldest son was hit by a car while riding his bike, thrown 90 feet, and landed on his head, suffering a horrid brain injury.
-While semicomatose, he was transferred to a rehabilitation center.
-While in my son’s room, the phone rang, and it was a lady who said that she was the rehab’s social worker.
+Three years ago in Florida, my oldest son was hit by a car while riding his bike, thrown 90 feet, and landed on his head, suffering a horrid brain injury.
+Semicomatose, he was transferred to a rehabilitation center.
+While in my son’s room, the phone rang, and it was the center’s social worker.
 It was a particularly trying day.
 I burst into tears for no reason, and heard the click of the call being disconnected.

-Looking at this wonderful, giving, person, I felt small.
-But I also felt the hope she gave me, the first I had since learning that my son was hurt.
+Looking at this wonderful, giving person, I felt small.
+But I also felt the hope she gave me, the first I had felt since learning how badly my son was hurt.
 From this person that I thought would have no quality of life, I learned to never give up — ever.
 And I learned that when there is life, there is hope.
 My son miraculously recovered and we moved back north, but I owe Helen a debt that I can never adequately repay.

 Available in The Best of HeroicStories, Volume 1.